firebase/functions-samples/quickstarts/big-ben/README.md

 firebase deploy
 ```

-This deploys and activates the `reverseString` Function.
+This deploys and activates the `bigben` Function.

 > The first time you call `firebase deploy` on a new project with Functions will take longer than usual.